When Should Children Get Cell Phones?

 According to Common Sense Media, smartphone use has risen drastically among children.
 In 2015, only 11% of eight-year-olds owned a smartphone.
 In 2019, that number jumped to 19%.
 These numbers increase with age, with over 80% of children aged 14 to 18 owning a smartphone.
 Cell phones continue to be more prevalent in children’s everyday lives, with some parents having no problem giving their children a cell phone at a young age, while others are concerned about the effects they can have.
-There is little agreement on when to give your child a cell phone, but we’ll do our best to give you the pros and cons of cell phone use and a better idea of when your child is ready.
+There is little agreement on the “right age” to give your child a cell phone, but we’ll do our best to give you the pros and cons of cell phone use and a better idea of when your child is ready for phone ownership.

 Pros of cell phone Use

-Thanks to the well-publicized use of cell phones during school emergencies, parents understandably want their children to have access to the life-saving devices, but the benefits of cell phone use can also open educational opportunities for students that didn’t exist before.
-Advances in technology have created a new educational environment with long-term benefits that were just beginning to realize.
+Thanks to the well-publicized use of cell phones for safety reasons and school emergencies, parents understandably want their children to have access to the life-saving devices, but the benefits of cell phone use can also open educational opportunities for students that didn’t exist before.
+Advances in technology have created a new educational environment with long-term benefits that we are just beginning to realize.

 Kids learn in ways they’re more comfortable with

 Children often pick up new technology faster than their parents at home, so it’s not surprising that they would be more comfortable in a learning environment that included the same technological advances.
 The use of technology has become more common in classrooms, thanks to the abundance and availability of cell phones.
 Students will be expected to become experts in all types of technology as they grow up and enter the workforce, so the use of technology in the classroom is a necessary step in their education.

 Students can get answers to questions quickly